-Here are my top picks for gardening with native host plants for Black Swallowtail Butterflies:
+Here are our top picks for gardening with native host plants for Black Swallowtail Butterflies:

 Click the photos for more information on each species.